 Additional Campus Affiliations

-Associate Director, Russian, East European & Eurasian Center, College of Liberal Arts and Sciences
+Associate Director, Russian, East European and Eurasian Center

 Lindsay, I., Greene, A. F., Marshall, M. E., Badalyan, R., Cromartie, A., Azatyan, K., Aghikyan, L., Khatchadourian, L., Mkrtchyan, A., & Smith, A. T. (2022).
 The Project ArAGATS Kasakh Valley Archaeological Survey, Armenia: Report of the 2014–2017 Seasons.
 American Journal of Archaeology, 126(2), 261-303. https://doi.org/10.1086/718333